Scattering theory in a weighted $L^2$ space for a class of the defocusing inhomogeneous nonlinear Schr\"odinger equation: Acknowledgement

-The author would like to express his deep thanks to his wife-Uyen Cong for her encouragement and support.
-He would like to thank his supervisor Prof. Jean-Marc Bouclet for the kind guidance and constant encouragement.
+This work was supported in part by the Labex CEMPI (ANR-11-LABX-0007-01).
+The author would like to express his deep gratitude to his wife - Uyen Cong for her encouragement and support.
 He also would like to thank the reviewer for his/her helpful comments and suggestions.